-Net cash provided by financing activities in 2017 and 2016 was \$4,235 and \$15,779, respectively.
-The cash provided by financing activities during 2017 is primarily attributable to proceeds from the registered direct offering and sale of shares of common stock in March 2017 and net proceeds from the SWK Loan (less the concurrent retirement of our then existing term loan).
+Net cash provided by financing activities in 2017 and 2016 was \$2,112 and \$13,804, respectively.
+The cash provided by financing activities during 2017 is primarily attributable to proceeds from the registered direct offering and sale of shares of common stock in March 2017.
 Cash provided by financing activities in 2016 was primarily attributable to proceeds received in January 2016 from the LSAF Convertible Note, proceeds received from the underwritten public offering and sale of shares of common stock in March 2016 and proceeds received from the private placement of common stock and warrants in December 2016.